waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Cut tree at (15, 18) leads to Ledges (One-way South?).
 Avoiding for now.
 - Re-evaluating North path: East side of Nugget House (x>17) seems open North.
 - Backtracking to (18, 16) and heading North to find Pewter City.
+- Found Item Ball at (19, 2) on Route 2 East.
+- Navigating to pick it up.
+- Path continues North past this point.